dependentmadani/Inception/Readme.md

 You want to try if each container works in general?
 No worries, you will be able to do it by importing images for wordpress and mariaDB from the hub. (if you read this for the first time, I invite you to begin to read this beautiful READ.ME and put a star on it!
 It helps!)

-- The 2 github which helped me a lot for the project : [llescure](https://github.com/llescure/42_Inception) and [malatini](https://github.com/42cursus/inception)
-- This github which helped me for the bonus [twagger](https://github.com/twagger/inception)

-If you have questions: please contact me, I will be glad to give you an answer ! my discord username: vbachele#7949

 # SUMMARY

 ### 1. [DEFINITIONS](https://github.com/vbachele/Inception/blob/main/README.md#definitions)